heades/cut-fill-agda/README.md

 - [ Dial2Sets.agda ]( Dial2sets.agda ) contains the definition of the basic dialectica category.
 - [ FullLinCat.agda ]( FullLinCat.agda ) contains all of the constructions used in the proof that Dial2Sets is a full linear category.
 - [ Tensorial.agda ]( Tensorial.agda ) contains all of the constructions used in the proof that Dial2Sets is a model of full tensor logic.

+## Building

+This development was tested with Agda version 2.4.2.3.
+However, it does not use the Agda standard library, but uses instead the Iowa Agda Library version *ADD VERSION*.